-If in 2 Samuel 7:8-9 you translated the direct quotations as indirect quotation, then here you may need to translate "you" as "David" or "him" or "his" as in the UDB.
-AT: "from before David.
-David's house ... before him.
-His throne" (See: Direct and Indirect Quotations)
+If in 2 Samuel 7:8 and 2 Samuel 7:9 you translated the direct quotations as indirect quotation, then here you may need to translate "you" as "David" or "him" or "his" as in the UST.
+Alternate translation: "from before David.
+David's house...before him."
+(See: Direct and Indirect Quotations)